apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Mark Meadows seeks to move Fulton charges to federal court**
+**UK inflation slows to 6.8% but services are getting even more expensive**

-You can read more about it [here](https://www.ajc.com/politics/breaking-mark-meadows-seeks-to-move-fulton-charges-to-fed-court/YB4RCQUGV5FN5FFTCGRBIXFEIY/).
+You can read more about it [here](https://www.cnn.com/2023/08/16/economy/uk-inflation-slowdown/index.html).

 ## Requirements
 - Python 3.8